gaganPrasadOnGitHub/color-chaser/README.md

 - Clone or download the repository.
 - Open the `index.html` file in any modern browser.
 - Use the range inputs to customize the number of rows, squares, and the delay duration for color reset.
-- Hover over the squares to watch the color-changing effect.
+- Hover over the squares to watch the color changing effect.

 ## Customization